French submarine Poncelet: Loss

 At 17:20 Alpha Time, Milford reported that Poncelet had altered course to the west and submerged and that she was engaging Poncelet.
 Poncelet fired a torpedo at Milford which passed under Milford without exploding.
 Poncelet attempted to fire a second torpedo, but it got stuck in its tube, gave off toxic smoke into the interior of the submarine, and created a leak.
 Milford depth-charged Poncelet, damaging her and forcing her to the surface, then opened gunfire on her.
-She submerged again, but was too badly damaged to withstand the dive, and her crew faced the danger of asphyxiation from the smoke emitted by the torpedo, so Poncelet′s commanding officer, Capitaine de corvette (Corvette Captain) Bertrand de Saussine du Pont de Gault, ordered the submarine to surface and her crew to abandon ship.
+She submerged again, but was too badly damaged to withstand the dive, and her crew faced the danger of asphyxiation from the smoke emitted by the torpedo stuck in its tube, so Poncelet′s commanding officer, Capitaine de corvette (Corvette Captain) Bertrand de Saussine du Pont de Gault, ordered the submarine to surface and her crew to abandon ship.
 Soon after engaging Poncelet, Milford reported that Poncelet had surfaced at 00°04′S 008°56′E.

 The British light cruiser HMS Delhi received orders at 18:01 Alpha Time to close with Poncelet and put a prize crew aboard her.
 At 18:05, Milford signaled that Poncelet′s engines had broken down and that she had surrendered.
 Once certain that his crew was safe, de Saussine went back aboard Poncelet and opened her seacocks, scuttling her at 00°20′S 008°50′E to prevent her from falling into enemy hands.
 He decided to remain aboard as she sank and went down with his ship, the only member of Poncelet′s crew lost in her sinking.
 At 18:20, Milford reported that Poncelet had been scuttled and that she was picking up survivors.
 Although Delhi received orders to assist in the rescue, Milford brought aboard all 54 survivors — three officers and 51 enlisted men.